magento/devdocs/guides/v2.2/cloud/cdn/fastly-vcl-wordpress.md

   - Setup
 ---

-The following procedure describes how to use Fastly Edge Modules with an Edge Dictionary to create and upload the custom VCL code to reroute incoming requests from a {{ site.data.var.ee }} store (`staging.example.com`) to a separate WordPress site (`customer.example.com`) that hosts related content like blog posts and customer stories.
+The following procedure describes how to use the _Other CMS/backend integration_ Fastly Edge Module with an Edge Dictionary to create and upload the custom VCL code to reroute incoming requests from a {{ site.data.var.ee }} store (`staging.example.com`) to a separate WordPress site (`customer.example.com`).
 You can follow a similar process to reroute requests to other CMS backends.

 {: .bs-callout-info }
-We recommend adding custom VCL configurations to a Staging environment where you can test them before running against Production.
+We recommend adding custom VCL configurations to a Staging environment where you can test them before updating the Fastly service configuration in the Production environment.

 {:.procedure}
 To reroute requests from {{ site.data.var.ee }} to Wordpress: